makotobot98/notes/BigDataLearn/kafka.md

 - within the partition each message is assigned with an increasing id. both consumer and publisher track their current offset.
   > if a consumer crashed at partition p with its offset i, consumers **in the same `consumer group`** will come to continue consume the message with offset i. other consumer can learn this offset by referring to the shared **zookeeper** file system or an internal kafka topic(this approach is better, since ZK is not good at high concurrent writes of offsets)
 ### Controller
+- a designated broker will be a controller of the kafka cluster,

+- Controller Responsibility: manage broker cluster membership

-- a designated broker will be a controller of the kafka cluster, upon node failures controller will elect the ISR to be the new leader(if the failed node contains leader replication)
+  - Partition Leader Re-election: upon node failures controller will elect the ISR to be the new leader(if the failed node contains leader replication)
+  - Detecting Brokers join/leave the cluster.

-- **Controller failure**: controller configuration is tracked using `ephemeral node` and `watcher` in **zookeeper** (in `kafkaDir/controller`);Also controllers uses monotonic increasing `epoch` id(in `kafkaDir/controllerEpoch`) to prevent split brain upon controller failure
+- **Controller failure**: controller configuration is tracked using `ephemeral node` and `watcher` in **zookeeper** (in `kafkaDir/controller`); Also controllers uses monotonic increasing `epoch` id(in `kafkaDir/controllerEpoch`) to prevent split brain upon controller failure

 - How does Controller know the failure of brokers in the cluster? using zookeeper for cluster configuration

   > all nodes write their `broker id` in `kafkaDir/brokers/ids` as `ephemeral nodes`, and controller put a `watcher` on `kafkaDir/brokers/ids` and will be notified for any incoming/disconnected broker, and uppon new configuration, `controller` can get the new/leaving broker's info at `kafkaDir/brokers/topics`